Mega Drive / Genesis Architecture

 Allocated Background map with selected area marked.

-The Background plane, also known as Plane B is a scrollable tilemap (set of tiles) containing static tiles [11].
+The Background plane, also known as Plane B, is a scrollable tilemap (set of tiles) containing static tiles [12].

-This plane can have six different dimensions: 256x256, 256x512, 256x1024, 512x256, 512x512, 1024x256.
-Programmers may select the dimension that adheres better to the type of scrolling that will be required.
+This plane supports six different dimensions: 256x256, 256x512, 256x1024, 512x256, 512x512, and 1024x256.
+Programmers may select the dimension that best suits the requiring scrolling type.

 Each tile can be flipped horizontally and/or vertically and have a priority set.

-On the showed example youā€™ll notice that the selected area for display is not a squareā€¦ It doesnā€™t have to be!.
+In the example shown, you will notice that the selected area for display is not a square… It doesn’t have to be!.
 The VDP allows to set up horizontal scrolling values for the whole frame, each individual scan-line or every eight pixels.
 This means that developers can shape the selected area like a rhomboid and alter its angles as the player moves to simulate perspective effects.
-Tricks like this one donā€™t corrupt the plane, the VDP fetches each (selected) horizontal line and builds a regular frame from it.
+Tricks like this do not corrupt the plane; the VDP fetches each selected horizontal line and constructs a regular frame from it.

 Foreground